Grace Hopper Celebration of Women in Computing: Criticisms

 The GHC conference has been criticized for a lack of diversity, particularly racial diversity, and financial inaccessibility due to the high cost of attendance.
 In 2019, the cost of registration, not including hotel, transportation, or other costs, was $450 for students, $600 for academics, and $1,150 for general registration.

 In 2015, GHC faced criticism, including from engineer Erica Baker, when two white men and zero black women were featured as "headline" speakers.
 The organization responded by targeting more diversity in speakers and collecting race and ethnicity data at the following year's event.

 GHC does not pay its speakers.
 In past years GHC required speakers to purchase their own conference ticket, but as of 2020, speakers receive complimentary registration.
 (In the case of two selected poster presenters, only one will receive complimentary registration.)
 Speakers are not paid and travel and hotel expenses are not covered.
 The "pay to speak" approach has been criticized by people including author and software engineer Gayle Laakmann McDowell.

-In 2023, female and non-binary attendees criticized the event for being dominated by "pushy" cisgender men, some of whom were harassing the women present.
+In 2023, female and non-binary attendees criticized the GHC 2022 event for being dominated by "pushy" cisgender men, some of whom were harassing the women present.